LAST UPDATED 1.15.2023

 Food and Beverage

-The event and venue do not allow pets on premise.
+The event and venue do not allow pets on-site.
 Service animals can be exceptions but must be discussed with the event and venue in advance.

 The event and venue are non-smoking locations.
 Smoking areas outside the venue are available.
 Smoking in the event space will lead to your expulsion from the event without a refund.